alberand/PySM/README.md

 ![Alt text](https://github.com/alberand/PySM/blob/master/stuff/screenshot.png?raw=true "PySM screenshot.")

 ### TODO
- - Add text decoding.
-For example: I want to see data in UTF-8, ASCII and Bytes formats.
- - Add to screen for HEX representation and ASCII
+ - Change GUI policy.
+For now it's not obvious how to use it.
+For example port change, start/stop
  - Possibly, color-scheme will be useful.
 For example, specific HEX codes are highlighted by predefined colors.
     - Editor area for quick addition rules to color-scheme
- - Implements correct policy of interpreting special symbols in editor form.
+ - Implement correct policy of interpreting special symbols in editor form.
  - Possibly available hardware ports (RTS, DTR)

 References: